jxareas/oracle-cloud-generative-ai/01-oci-generative-ai-professional/03-oci-genai/README.md

 * **Frequency Penalty**: penalizes tokens that have already appeared in the preceding text (including the prompt), and scales based on how many times the token has appeared.
 * **Presence Penalty**: applies a penalty if the token has appeared at least once before.
+* **Show Likelihood**: determines how likely it would be for a token to follow the current generated token.

 ## Embedding Models